Skip to content

 Technology typeoxio primarily uses cable infrastructure (DOCSIS), which is widely available and offers high speeds in most urban areas.Koodo Internet runs on Telus's network, which can be DSL (slower) or Fibre (very fast) depending on your specific address.
 Their 'copper' plans can be quite slow.

-Customer supportoxio's support is 100% digital.
-We don't have call centres, which allows us to invest in better online tools and faster chat responses.Koodo uses a 'Digital Rep' (chatbot) as a first line of defense, which can be frustrating for some.
+Customer supportoxio's support is 100% digital. oxio operates without call centres, which allows investment in better online tools and faster chat responses.Koodo uses a 'Digital Rep' (chatbot) as a first line of defense, which can be frustrating for some.
 Live agent access is available but user reviews are mixed.

 Before you switch checklist